ElectronSutra/venture/pages/8-game-record/8-3-dramatis-personae.md

 Earth Aspect.
 Blind Magistrate in the service of the Empress.
 Childhood acquaintance of the [main cast](#main-cast) and commanding Magistrate of [Bal Dazo](#bal-dazo/).

+#### Mnemon Temperance

+Water Aspect.
+The Artist.
+A minister in Her Radiance's service, in charge of coordinating monopolies.
+In her spare time, a studier of art and art history -- and uncoverer of the Triptych.
+Sister of [Mnemon Korvu](#mnemon-korvu) by many years.

 ### House Nellens